Skip to main content

 How accurate is your low current measurement?

-When it comes to instruments for current measurements, you should always be able to find information about how accurate the measurements will be.
-You will find this in the terms of ±(gain error + offset error), ±(X% + Y), which means that your measurement value can be offset by an error of Y and have a percentual error X.
+When selecting an instrument for current measurements, it’s important to check the accuracy specifications.
+These are typically expressed as ±(gain error + offset error), or ±(X% + Y), where X represents the percentage error and Y denotes the offset error.
+This means that your measurement value can be offset by an error of Y and have a percentage error X.

-The accuracy for the main channel for low currents of Otii Arc is ±(0.1% +50nA).
-So, what does that mean when it comes to the real measurements?
-How does this affect the measurement accuracy?
-Let us compare the Otii Arc accuracy with another measurement instrument with a quite common accuracy of ±(1% +1uA).
+The accuracy for the main channel of the Otii Ace when measuring low currents is ±(0.05% + 25nA) and for Otii Arc it is ±(0.1% + 50nA).
+What does this mean when you start measuring?
+How does it impact low current measurement accuracy?
+Let’s compare the Otii Ace’s and Arc’s accuracies with another instrument that has a more common accuracy rating of ±(1% + 1µA).

 Interpreting the data sheet

-Let say you want to measure a sleep current of 1uA.
+Let’s say you want to measure a sleep current of 1µA.

 Table 1.
-Expected absolute errors when measuring current with instruments with two different measurement accuracies.
+Expected absolute errors when measuring current with Otii Ace and Otii Arc, and additional traditional instrument, all with different low current measurement accuracies.

 Look across the whole measurement range

 The accuracy for any instrument is usually specified for specific ranges of measurements.
-This means that you could get great accuracy for a small range of currents measured but also very inaccurate measurements for other ranges.
-Here is an example of the measurement errors across a wider range of current measurements, for a number of instruments on the market (the data is taken from the available datasheets):
+Hence, you could get great accuracy for a small range of currents measured but also very inaccurate measurements for other ranges.
+Here is an example of the measurement errors across a wider range of current measurements, for a number of instruments and measurement boards on the market (the data is gathered from the available datasheets of instruments like Keysight, Joulscope, Power Profiler Kit 2):

-Having the three points in mind will help you pick the right tool for your development project and avoid yet another pitfall in getting that low current consumption of your device.
+Correctly understanding the accuracy specified in the tech specs, knowing your measurement needs, and avoiding instruments with switching between many ranges are key factors.
+Keeping these points in mind will help you choose the right tool for your development project and avoid potential pitfalls in when measuring and achieving low current consumption for your device.

 Become a member of our community